NaN-tic/trytond-product_barcode/doc/index.rst

 Product Barcode Module
 ######################

+- Add code in product.template (default code from product.product)
-Add new tab in product to management codes.
+- Add new tab in product to management codes.

 * code39
 * ean